thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 app.use(bodyParser.urlencoded({ extended: true }));
 app.use(cors());
 ```
-Now run your server : in your backend folder play this commande :
+Now run your server and react app : in your backend folder play this commande :
 ```bash
 $ node server.js
 ```